padhi499/Image-Classification-using-CNN-on-FPGA/README.md

 4. A Grey-scale Image was considered first (Took a Colored Image(3D Matrix) and Converted to Greyscale Image(2D Matrix) using Matlab) and compared results for both (Verilog modules & Matlab functions) for Matrix Multiplication and ReLU Activation.
 Results were matching.

 # Contributor
-Abhinas Padhi(FPGA Design Engineer)
-Shivkumar V(B. M. S. College of Engineering, Bangalore)
+Abhinas Padhi(FPGA Design Engineer),  Shivkumar V(B. M. S. College of Engineering, Bangalore)